lifting-bits/mcsema/README.md

 ### Usage

+IDA Pro is highly recommended for CFG recovery.
+The guide for setting up IDA is at [docs/IDA.md](docs/IDA.md).

 Usage instructions, with examples, are at [docs/TOOLS.md](docs/TOOLS.md).
 For more examples, see the demos described in [docs/DEMOS.md](docs/DEMOS.md).

 Most of the documentation uses Windows-based examples, but pretty much everything should be cross-platform.

 ### Source Code Information